Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Pollution Reporting

-The Environment Agency say that over a thousand fish were killed on 22nd of February 2023 after a foaming agent found its way into a surface water drain that fed into the river near Lyme Green.
+The Environment Agency says that over a thousand fish were killed on 22nd of February 2023 after a foaming agent found its way into a surface water drain that fed into the river near Lyme Green.
+(EA Ref: 02132393)

 Put these numbers in your phone's contacts.